Wednesday, June 11, 2025

 mantle speakers, it's Round Midnight but she

-and her fingers refuse to run thru my hair
+and her fingers refuse to brush my hair

-as though put off by my need to be touched.
+as though frightened by my need to be touched.

 I make up an excuse to bounce from her crib.

-There's a long wait for the bus, so I walk,
+It's too late for the subway, so I walk,

-the air wipes its sweaty hands on my face
+the air swipes its sweaty hands on my face

 and just thirteen blocks from First St. NW,